 The symbols on the LCD display are now constructed of more elements allowing for better legibility when it comes to short fragments of texts.

-Of course, this is not a G-Shock and Breitling simply couldn’t afford cluttering the gadget’s body with knobs and inscriptions, so there is only the usual pair of chronograph push-pieces (quite elegantly finished, I must admit) and a slightly oversized crown that controls the “electronic” functionality of the watch including manual backlight switch.
+Of course, this is not a G-Shock and Breitling simply couldn’t afford to clutter the gadget’s body with knobs and inscriptions, so there is only the usual pair of chronograph push-pieces (quite elegantly finished, I must admit) and a slightly oversized crown that controls the “electronic” functionality of the watch including manual backlight switch.

-Unlike the new Apple Watch that still looks more like small smartphone on your wrist, this new Breitling Cockpit B50 bears all the usual features of a Breitling chronograph.
-Using the same design language as their latest Emergency II life saver, the watch comes in an oversized (but not excessively so at healthy 46 millimeters wide and less than 17 mm thick) titanium, which is available either in classic untreated, or in their new “tactical” blacked variation.
+Unlike the new Apple Watch that still looks more like a small smartphone on your wrist, this new Breitling Cockpit B50 bears all the usual features of a Breitling chronograph.
+Using the same design language as their latest Emergency II lifesaver, the watch comes in an oversized (but not excessively so at healthy 46 millimeters wide and less than 17 mm thick) titanium, which is available either in classic untreated, or in their new “tactical” blacked variation.